jhqtok/ExperimentFramework/docs/user-guide/timeout-enforcement.md

 ### FallbackToDefault

-Automatically redirects to the default trial when timeout occurs.
+Automatically redirects to the control condition when timeout occurs.
 Use this for graceful degradation.

 ```csharp
 .WithTimeout(TimeSpan.FromSeconds(3), TimeoutAction.FallbackToDefault)